U.S. flag

 Definition

-In some cases, Klippel-Feil syndrome occurs as a feature of another disorder or syndrome, such as Wildervanck syndrome or hemifacial microsomia.
+Klippel-Feil syndrome may occur as a feature of other disorders, such as Wildervanck syndrome or hemifacial microsomia.
 In these instances, affected individuals have the signs and symptoms of both Klippel-Feil syndrome and the additional disorder.

 Clinical features